BenjMy/pycathy_wrapper/doc/content/installing.rst

 ------------
 - NumPy, SciPy, and Matplotlib beyond default python packages

-- Fortran and the algebra libraries blas and lapack.
+- Fortran and the algebra libraries BLAS and LAPACK.
 For example, on Fedora::

     sudo dnf install gcc-gfortran